Boletellus pictiformis

 Tells: Brown, coarsely shaggy scales on stem.
 Reddish-brown pores stain blue.
 Yellow cap flesh quickly blues.
 Dark, scaly cap.

 Other Information: Stem scales often arranged in a netting pattern.
 Spore print unknown.
-Identical to B’us. fallax except that has greenish- to olive-yellow pores.
+The description is identical to Boletellus corneri except that supposedly has greenish- to olive-yellow pores, and is probably just an odd example of this very rare species.
+Known only from florida.

 Edibility: Unknown.